The Hitchhiker’s Guide to Business Intelligence

 - Exchange rates

-While the catch-all role of BI Consultant might have this function as part of their role, it’s more likely that a team of Data Platform Specialists, DBAs, Data Engineers and Infrastructure experts will take care of maintaining the platform the data lives in.
+While the catch-all role of BI Consultant might have this function as part of their role, it’s more likely that a specialist will perform this function.
+There may be a team of Data Platform Specialists, DBAs, Data Engineers and Infrastructure experts that maintain the data platform.

 Data models are built by a BI Consultant or Developer who uses tools like WherescapeRed to model the data, and schedules that work for the business user.